Why Melatonin for Tinnitus Works

 - How much melatonin should you take for tinnitus?

-- Tips on How to Sleep with Tinnitus
+- Tips for Sleeping with Tinnitus

-- What are Melatonin’s Side Effects?
+- What are melatonin’s side effects?

 Melatonin, a hormone produced by the pineal gland in the brain, plays a crucial role in regulating the sleep-wake cycle.
-Beyond its well-known function as a sleep aid, recent studies have explored the potential benefits of melatonin therapy for ringing ears.
+Beyond its well-known function as a sleep aid, recent studies have explored the potential benefits of melatonin for ringing ears.

 As my patients know, I strongly stress the importance of sleep optimization for tinnitus relief.
 For this reason alone, melatonin is a good supplement to include in the treatment of tinnitus, especially in cases where tinnitus patients have insomnia (difficulty going to sleep).